 With a rising number of qualified, competent, skilled workers applying for PR, it is only natural that the benchmark to obtain your PR is higher.
 If you have earned a degree or completed a professional certification course in a recognised institution in Singapore, you will appear as a favourable candidate to potential employers; this would tell the immigration officers that you would be able to find a job with ease to support yourself and your family.

 2. Having a High-Level Position Job

 It goes without saying that a high-level position job would certainly increase your chances of having your PR approved.
-A designation like that would imply that you are taking a higher pay packet each month and that indicates your capability of supporting yourself and your dependents (if any) sufficiently.
+A designation like that would imply that you are taking a higher pay packet each month, and that indicates your capability of supporting yourself and your dependants (if any) sufficiently.
 That is not to say that those who are just starting out on their careers ought to give up.
 Each application is reviewed on a case-by-case basis, thus a contribution made by your company would bode well for your application and deem you as a worthy candidate for permanent resident status.

 3. Experienced in Jobs that are in Demand in Singapore

 Just like how the Californian Gold Rush from 1848 to 1855 encouraged plenty to make the switch to become gold miners, there are certain industries that are currently in demand as the world starts moving towards one that prioritises industries like IT, Research and Development, FinTech and Biomedical Sciences.
 If you have had experience or are currently working in an industry within the STEM fields, you might find your chances of attaining PR much higher.
 But that’s not to say those in other industries would be looked past.
 It would also depend on the type of industry that Singapore is focused on building and improving on at that time.